ofiwg/libfabric/README.md

 # libfabric

-The Open Fabrics Interfaces (OFI) is a framework focused on exporting fabric communication services to applications.
+libfabric, also known as Open Fabrics Interfaces (OFI), is a framework focused on exporting high-performance networking services to applications.
+It specifically targets parallel and distributed applications and middleware.

 See [the OFI website](http://libfabric.org) for more details, including a description and overview of the project, and detailed documentation of the libfabric APIs.

+You can join the libfabric mailing lists from www.openfabrics.org (membership in the Open Fabrics Alliance is NOT required to join the mailing lists). libfabric discussions are also available on slack: libfabric.slack.com.

 ## Installing pre-built libfabric packages